massalabs/massa-standards/units.md

 - milliMassa (mMASSA): 1 milliMassa represents 1,000,000 nanoMassa and also 1/1000th of a Massa.
 - microMassa (µMASSA): 1 microMassa represents 1,000 nanoMassa and also 1/1,000,000th of a Massa.
-- nanoMassa (nMASS): 1 nanoMassa represents the smallest unit of Massa coin and also 1/1,000,000,000th of a Massa.
+- nanoMassa (nMASSA): 1 nanoMassa represents the smallest unit of Massa coin and also 1/1,000,000,000th of a Massa.

 ### Gaz

 Gaz is a virtual unit used to measure the computational complexity of executing transactions on the Massa blockchain.
 Each operation requires a certain amount of Gaz, and the amount of Gaz consumed is proportional to the computational complexity of the operation.
+In order to make this unit more tangible for the end user, gaz is measured in liters (L).
 Gaz is expressed as an unsigned 64-bit integer.

-1 Amphora is equivalent to 1,000,000,000 nanoAmphora, the smallest unit of gaz.
+1 Liter (L) is equivalent to 1,000,000,000 nanoliter, the smallest unit of gaz.

 To simplify usage, the following standard units implemenation are recommended:

-- milliAmphora (mAMPHORA): 1 milliAmphora represents 1,000,000 nanoAmphora or 1/1000th of an Amphora.
+- milliliter (mL): 1 milliliter represents 1,000,000 nanoliter or 1/1000th of a liter.
-- microAmphora (µAMPHORA): 1 microAmphora represents 1,000 nanoAmphora or 1/1,000,000th of an Amphora.
+- microliter (µL): 1 microliter represents 1,000 nanoliter or 1/1,000,000th of a liter.
-- nanoAmphora (nAMPHORA): 1 nanoAmphora represents the smallest unit of gaz or 1/1,000,000,000th of an Amphora.
+- nanoliter (nL): 1 nanoliter represents the smallest unit of gaz or 1/1,000,000,000th of a liter.

 ### Roll